 The massive EMI archive of music history in Canada has found a new home at the University of Calgary’s Archives & Special Collections.
+So let’s see how the University of Calgary received crucial music history with the EMI Canada archive.
 To learn more about the school’s Archives & Special Collections Department, watch this video:

 Thousands and thousands of boxes filled with historically import artifacts and pictures of artists like Anne Murray, Nickelback, and Tom Cochrane and numerous studio recordings were donated to the University’s Library by Universal Music Canada, the owners of EMI Music Canada, in 2016.

 The EMI archive is very large and it will take a few more years before all is cataloged and available to researchers and the general public.
 The archive provides a rare glimpse into most important years of music developments in the past century and the inner procedures and workings of one of Canada’s most important record labels and is spanning over 60 years of EMI’s Canadian branch.
 EMI Canada was operating from 1949 to 2012 when it was bought by Universal Music Canada.

 One of the most interesting items is the master recording for the Canadian edition of arguably the most important Beatles album “Rubber Soul”.
 The album hit the Canadian stores several months before it was released in the U.S. and it includes (unlike the US version) the song “Baby You Can Drive My Car.”

 One of the researchers at the Cultural Resources Department at Calgary University said that Library staff has only just begun to explore the first shipments from Toronto and that it will take e few more years before all of the thousands of crates and boxes will have been safely shipped to Calgary.